 Why certify as a Section 3 Resident or Section 3 Business?

-OED offers certification of Section 3 residents and business concerns as a means to extend employment, training and contract/business opportunities.
+Certification of Section 3 residents and business concerns is a means to extend employment, training and contract/business opportunities.

 Certification as a Section 3 resident can provide access to new employment opportunities.
 Certified Section 3 residents receive instant job notifications through the Connecting Colorado state employment database, as well as access to trainings offered by the Denver Workforce Centers.